dharaneedharan-v/Learnings/NETWORKING/Network Componets.md

 It works at the **Data Link Layer (Layer 2)** of the **OSI model** and is **intelligent**, unlike a hub.

 The switch uses **MAC addresses** to send data **only to the intended device**, not to everyone.
+ > HINT : By default it is a xxxxxxxxxxxxxxxxx
 ### **Working of a Switch**

 1. When a computer sends data, the **frame** (data + MAC info) reaches the switch.